launchdarkly/hello-openfeature-node-server/README.md

 1. Install dependencies using `npm install`.

 2. Edit `index.js` and set the value of `sdkKey` to your LaunchDarkly SDK key.
-If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set `flagKey` to the flag key.
+If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set `featureFlagKey` to the flag key.

 ```
 const sdkKey = '1234567890abcdef';

-const flagKey = 'my-flag';
+const featureFlagKey = 'my-flag';
 ```

 3. On the command line, run `npm start`